OneDSix/1d6-api/README.md

 ## For Contributors

-If adding another migration, make sure the file name is `YYYY_MM_DD_Description.sql`, as that makes it a little more organized.\
+If adding another migration, make sure the file name is `YYYY_MM_DD_Description.sql`, as that makes it a little more organized.
-If you end up adding new endpoints, add support for them in the [`./tools/requester.py`](/tools/requester.py) file as well.